-If your Pokémon is Confused, you must flip a coin before attacking with it.
-If heads, the attack works normally.
-If tails, the attack does nothing, and put 3 damage counters on your Confused Pokémon.
+If a Pokémon is Confused, you must flip a coin before attacking with that Pokémon.
+If you flip heads, the attack works normally, but if you flip tails, your Pokémon receives 3 damage counters and the attack ends without further effect.